ALA-herbarium/documentation/taxonomy.md

 The code is at https://github.com/ArctosDB/arctos-dev/blob/main/3.2.9/search.cfm

-From the taxonomy searcg page, these are the inputs:
+From the taxonomy search page, these are the inputs:

  * Exact match to name, identification order = 1: `search.cfm?taxon_name_id=`
  * Exact match to name, identification order = 1 or more: